jenishmsoni45/Task-Manager/README.md

 - Sort tasks by deadline, priority, or name.
 - View a detailed list of all tasks.

+## Task Storage

+- Tasks are stored in a JSON file (tasks.json), which contains a list of tasks in JSON format.
+This file is automatically updated whenever you add, edit, delete, or complete a task.
+The structure of the tasks.json file allows for easy retrieval and manipulation of task data.
+- Tasks are stored in an array, making it easy to add new tasks and update existing ones.

 ## Installation

 1. Clone the repository: